EOSIO/eosio-java/README.md

 The Signature Provider abstraction is arguably the most useful of all of the providers.
 It is responsible for _a)_ finding out what keys are available for signing and _b)_ requesting and obtaining transaction signatures with a subset of the available keys.

 By simply switching out the signature provider on a transaction, signature requests can be routed any number of ways.
-Need a signature from keys in the platform's Keystore or Secure Enclave?
+Need a signature from keys in the platform's Keystore or hardware backed security module such as Titan M?
 Configure the `TransactionSession` with a conforming signature provider that exposes that functionality.
 Need signatures from a wallet on the user's device?
 A signature provider can do that too!

 EOSIO SDK for Java _does not include_ a signature provider implementation; one must be installed separately.